Initializing… System deviation:

 FAQs

-Answer: We have done our best to set up a reliable and reliable NTP service.
+We have worked hard to build a solid and reliable NTP service.

-Regarding accuracy, you can expect us to provide what is possible within the limitations of NTP.
-An exception to this are our experimental systems.
-Due to their experimental nature, accuracy may fluctuate a bit more here.
+Regarding accuracy, you can expect us to deliver what is possible within the limitations of NTP.
+An exception to this are our experimental systems; due to their experimental nature, accuracy there may fluctuate somewhat more.

-Furthermore, if you are unable to make (full) use of our service, we accept no liability for the consequences.
-You use TimeNL at your own risk, and you accept personal responsibility for your use of the service.
-We accordingly advise you not to rely solely on our NTP service.
-Where appropriate, for example, you should set up two third-party NTP services within your own stratum.
-If you have any questions, we are happy to give advice.
-In due course, we may expand our capacity and offer several separate NTP servers, so that the service becomes fully dependable.
-We reserve the right to make changes to our service without notice.
-Normally, however, we will announce changes well in advance, using this website and/or our social media channels.
+Furthermore, we accept no liability whatsoever for any failure to (fully) use our service.
+You use TimeNL at your own risk, and you bear your own responsibility accordingly.
+We therefore advise you not to rely solely on our NTP service where this matters; for example, also configure third-party NTP services in your own stratum 2 servers.
+If you have any questions about that, we are happy to advise.
+It is quite possible that we will eventually expand our capacity and offer several separate NTP servers that you can rely on.
+We do reserve the right to make changes to our service without prior notice, though under normal circumstances we will announce them well in advance.
+We will do so via this website and/or our social media channels.

-Answer: Nothing very special.
-Details of what you can expect from us are given in answer about service levels.
-If you supply products that incorporate an NTP server, you should take a look at the answer to the question about that as well.
-The only other bit of small print is this:
+Nothing very special.
+The question about service levels covers what you can expect from us, and if you are a supplier of products incorporating an NTP server, please also look at the answer to the question about that.
+The only other piece of small print is this:

 Disclaimer

-• Provided by SIDN, the trusted company behind .nl: a stable organisation with a lot of operational know-how and ISO 27001 certified.
+• Provided by SIDN, the trusted organisation behind .nl: a stable entity with extensive operational know-how and ISO 27001 certified.

-• Not operated by a big tech company, but by an accessible service provider: an organisation you can call or e-mail with questions, and trust to respect your privacy.
+• Not a big tech company, but an accessible organisation that you can ring or e-mail with questions, and that genuinely respects your privacy.

-• More secure, because it offers Network Time Security (NTS) and, by arrangement, authenticated NTP and because time.nl is DNSSEC-enabled.
+• More secure, because we offer Network Time Security (NTS) and, in certain cases, authenticated NTP, and because time.nl is DNSSEC-enabled.

-• Not dependent exclusively on the American GPS system: TimeNL also uses the European Galileo and the German DCF077 signal, for example
+• Not dependent solely on the American GPS system: we are also connected to the European Galileo and the German DCF077 signal, amongst others.

-• Up-to-date software; we will patch to the latest version of the firmware as soon as we can.
-That sounds logical, but that does not happen everywhere and always.
+• Up-to-date software: we patch to the latest firmware version as soon as we can.
+That may sound obvious, but it does not happen everywhere or always.

 • BGP anycast.